Tuning Your New Harp

 We know.
 You look at all those strings and you think, “Wow, tuning this thing is going to be a real pain.”
 Trust us, it may look that way but that isn’t the case.
 It’s actually really easy to tune a harp and it only takes a few minutes.
 There are several different methods but we recommend using an electronic chromatic tuner because it is the easiest.
 You can obtain one from us.
 Unlike many tuners the one we offer does a reasonable job sensing the frequencies at both the high and low end of your harp.

 In this world of the internet, the easiest way for a beginner to learn to tune is to view the raft of resources available on YouTube.
-One of the big names in the lever harp world, Sylvia Woods, has a first rate video on how to tune your harp .
+We have a short video on tuning (left) or here.

 This is a great video, by Darlene Walton, on how to tune our Harpsicle® Harps.
 Darlene, by the way, also has a web-based teaching series which we recommend.